snscaimito/snscaimito.github.com/content/resume/development.md

 {% include_relative trustedBy.html %}

 ## Project History
+Software development is typically a "team sport".
+Highlighting individual contributions and personal performance is actually a negative sign.
+Therefore I avoid saying "I did X" but prefer to mention what "we did".
+That does not take away any credit from my own contributions to that team effort.
+Due to my extensive experience, I happen to be in a leading role for a topic frequently and people like to follow my advise or recommendations.

 Client contacts and further details for the projects listed are available on request.

 <style>